kmcnaught/blockly-keyboard-experimentation-eye-gaze/README.md

 for people using grid-based access with keyboard controls, via eye gaze or switch access.

+⚠️ this is not production ready, leading heavily on AI-assisted vibes. ⚠️

 ## Original plugin repo

 This plugin for Blockly enables keyboard navigation.
 It includes